rempartIrien/mascara/README.md

 This is something I looked for at the beginning.
 It's seems natural, logical to remove what we add, to unsubscribe from what we subscribed to; we were told to.

-That's why I sought for a solution and I did not found anything simple, so I browsed other library repositories in quest of salute.
+That's why I sought for a solution and I did not found anything simple, so I browsed other library repositories in search of salvation.
 And I found stuff like:

 - [Someone noting that styles do not get removed in Stitches](https://github.com/modulz/stitches/issues/884)
 - [Someone noting that styles do not get removed in Emotion](https://github.com/emotion-js/emotion/issues/488)